bigwiv/Biopython-cn/chr14.rst

 The sd object can be used to determine a number of different thresholds.

-We can specify the requested false-positive rate (probability of ¡°finding¡± a motif instance in background generated sequence):
+We can specify the requested false-positive rate (probability of â€œfindingâ€ a motif instance in background generated sequence):

 .. code:: verbatim

     >>> sd.threshold_fpr(0.01)
     4.3535838726139886

-or the false-negative rate (probability of ¡°not finding¡± an instance generated from the motif):
+or the false-negative rate (probability of â€œnot findingâ€ an instance generated from the motif):

 .. code:: verbatim